-The results of this trial indicate that dapagliflozin is superior to placebo in improving HF outcomes among patients with symptomatic stable mildly reduced or preserved LVEF (EF >40%), irrespective of diabetes status.
+The results of this trial indicate that dapagliflozin is superior to placebo in improving HF outcomes among patients with symptomatic stable mildly reduced or preserved LVEF (EF >40%), irrespective of diabetes status and baseline NT-proBNP levels.
 Benefit is primarily driven by a reduction in HF hospitalizations, not mortality.
-The benefit of dapagliflozin was consistent across the range of frailty and BMI categories studied.
+The benefit of dapagliflozin was consistent across the range of frailty, baseline SBP, and BMI categories studied.
 The improvement in health-related quality of life with dapagliflozin occurred early and was greater among patients with greater frailty and higher BMI.
 Absolute gains in event-free survival appeared to be meaningful, although statistically significant only among the subgroup of patients aged 65 years at randomization.
 This is helpful since many HF trials have a short span of follow-up (1-3 years).

 Even though the sodium–glucose cotransporter 2 (SGLT2) inhibitors were introduced as DM2 management drugs, results of EMPA-REG OUTCOME, EMPEROR-Reduced, DAPA-HF, SCORED, SOLOIST, and other trials indicated a clear benefit in HF management.
 Similar to EMPEROR-Preserved, this trial enrolled patients with near normal or normal EFs, and shows a benefit in this patient population, irrespective of diabetes status.
 The recent American Heart Association/American College of Cardiology/Heart Failure Society of America HF guidelines designate SGLT2 inhibitor use in patients with HF with preserved EF (HFpEF) a Class IIA, Level B recommendation.
 In the current trial, an attenuation of benefit among patients with EF >60% was not observed, as was noted in EMPEROR-Preserved, although they are both subgroup analyses.
 Most routinely used drugs for HF with reduced EF (HFrEF) have not shown to be effective among patients with HFpEF, and some drugs such as candesartan, spironolactone, and sacubitril/valsartan appear to mostly have a benefit among patients with EF between 40-49% rather than true HFpEF.
 The exact mechanism of benefit is unclear.